Summary

 Explanation

-The small function can retrieve the smallest values from data based on rank.
+The SMALL function retrieves the smallest values from data based on a given rank.
 For example:

 =SMALL(range,1) // smallest